nicolas-sitylb/docs/contributor-guide/index.rst

 Prerequisites
 -------------

 You will need a GitHub account.
-Please create one here : https://github.com/join.
+Please create one here: https://github.com/join.

 Discussing features
 -------------------

-Bug reports, feature demand, feature specifications and all collaboration on QWAT takes place first in QWAT issues :
+Bug reports, feature demand, feature specifications and all collaboration on QWAT takes place first in QWAT issues:

 * https://github.com/qwat/QWAT/issues